Geborgen/nordic-souls/README.md

 Nordic Souls includes the **Stock Game** feature.
 This is essentially a copy of Skyrim included with the installation folder, which has cleaned plugins and all required files.
 This means that everything is completely separate from your Steam installation of Skyrim (which is still required as the game files are not redistributed).
 Basically, you don't need to transfer any files to your game folder.

+### Customizing the List

+Game settings and mod configs can be found in the `[NoDelete] NS - Game Settings` mod under the `WRAPPING UP - OUTPUT` category in MO2.
+Right-click, open in explorer, and find the config you need.
+If you're trying to configure a mod and it's not working, chances are it's being overwritten by a file from this mod.

-### ENB
+#### ENB

-Nordic Souls includes a slightly modified version of the incredible [Rudy ENB](https://www.nexusmods.com/skyrimspecialedition/mods/4796).
-Press `F10` to toggle the FPS counter, `F11` to open the ENB configuration menu, `F12` to toggle the ENB, and `F8` to take a screenshot.
+Nordic Souls uses a slightly modified version of the incredible [Rudy ENB](https://www.nexusmods.com/skyrimspecialedition/mods/4796) by default,, however there are a few alternative presets to choose from.
+Press `F10` to toggle the FPS counter, `F11` to open the ENB configuration menu, `F12` to toggle the ENB, and `F7` to take a screenshot.
+These keybinds are the same for all included ENBs.

 If you want to change the ENB, you must do the following:

-- Ensure the ENB you want works with [Obsidian Weathers](https://www.nexusmods.com/skyrimspecialedition/mods/12125/) and [Lux](https://www.nexusmods.com/skyrimspecialedition/mods/43158).
-- Disable the `Rudy ENB Required Files` and `Mists of Tamriel for Rudy Obsidian` mods, located in the `LIGHTING` separator in MO2.
+- Under the `WRAPPING UP - ENB` category in MO2, **disable** `Mists of Tamriel for Rudy Obsidian` and `Rudy ENB Required Files`
-- Enable the `Mists of Tamriel for Obsidian Weathers` located under the same separator.
+- Under the same category, **enable** `Mists of Tamriel for Obsidian Weathers` and `ENB Night Eye Fix`
-- Delete all files in `Nordic Souls\Stock Game` that start with `enb`.
-- Install the preset into the Stock Game folder.

-Some recommended ENBs are [PI-CHO](https://www.nexusmods.com/skyrimspecialedition/mods/21543) and [Silent Horizons](https://www.nexusmods.com/skyrimspecialedition/mods/21543).

-If you want to change the weather mod, disable `Obsidian Weathers & Seasons`, look at the missing masters warning that MO2 gives, and disable plugins accordingly.
-You will not recieve support if things break, as this is a larger modification of the list (see #custommizing-the-list).
+- In the dropdown in the top right of MO2, change the program to `ENB Organizer`
+- Run it and ignore any warning about Nexus updates
+- Click the three bars on the top left and navigate to the `Presets` tab
+- Disable Rudy ENB with the toggle on the bottom of the card, and enable any other ENB (see [here](https://imgur.com/gallery/3WDkZit) for a higher quality comparison)
+- Make sure you only have one ENB enabled at a time
+- Launch your game as usual

+Adding new ENBs or changing weather mods is possible but not supported.

-Do not delete the ENB binaries as this will cause issues with the list.
-If you don't want ENB, keep it toggled off.
+If you do not want to use ENB, keep it toggled off.

-### Customizing the List
+#### Optional Content

-Under the `OPTIONAL CONTENT` separator, you can enable and disable things to your liking.
+Under the `WRAPPING UP - OPTIONAL CONTENT` separator, you can enable and disable things to your liking:
 - [Apothecary - Vanilla Potion Restore](https://www.nexusmods.com/skyrimspecialedition/mods/78230) is **enabled** by default.
 Disable if you prefer Apothecary's restore-over-time system.
 If you re-enable, the ESP placement doesn't matter as long as it loads after Apothecary and before the Synthesis patch.
 - [Alternate Conversation Camera Plus](https://www.nexusmods.com/skyrimspecialedition/mods/40722) is **enabled** by default.
 Disable if you don't want zoom effect during dialogue.
 - [Camera Noise](https://www.nexusmods.com/skyrimspecialedition/mods/77185) is **enabled** by default.
 Disable if you don't like the subtle camera-shake effect.